Understanding Cochlear Implants

 - No medical problems that would make surgery risky

-- A strong desire to be part of the hearing world
+- A strong desire to hear better

 - A good understanding of what the device will -- and won’t -- do for them